Hashtag Web3 / Updated

 - Blockchain architects (design the system)

-- Smart contract developers (code the automation)
+- Smart contract developers (code automation)

 - Integration engineers (connect to existing port systems)